 “Historians and court scholars agree on a pair of 19th century opinions: Dred Scott v.
 Sandford, the 1857 ruling that upheld slavery even in the free states, and Plessy v.
 Ferguson in 1896, which condoned segregation as ‘separate but equal.’
 The World War II decision Korematsu v.
 United States (1944) is usually cited as well,” Savage said.

-In the Plessy case, a man named Homer Plessy refused to give up his seat on a train in New Orleans, as he was required to do by Louisiana state law.
-He told the conductor he was 1/8th African-American.
-Plessy was arrested.
-Plessy claimed the Louisiana law separating blacks from whites violated the "equal protection clause" of the Fourteenth Amendment to the U.S. Constitution.
+In the Plessy case, a man named Homer Plessy rode in a railroad car reserved for whites only, which was prohibited by Louisiana state law.
+Plessy looked white but was in fact one-eighth African-American.
+He was arrested, as intended, because he purposely wanted to test the law.
+Plessy claimed the Louisiana law separating blacks from whites violated the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution.

 The Supreme Court decided by a 7-1 margin that “separate but equal” public facilities could be provided to different racial groups.